memcached/memcached.github.io/content/features/proxy/api-reference.md

     -- failure (`SERVER_ERROR backend failure`)
     down = true|false,

+    -- If true, and backend TLS support has been compiled in with -- `--enable-proxy-tls`, we will connect to this backend with TLS. tls = true|false,

     -- These next options override global settings, see below for detail.
     -- seconds may be fractional, ie: 0.5 for 500ms or 2.75 for 2750ms
     -- mcp.tcp_keepalive